Skip to Content

 It takes 8 gallons of water to make one paper plate!

-The modern dishwashers that are energy-efficient use 3-5 gallons of water per load of dishes.
-So you could potentially wash A LOT of plates with all of that water you saved.
+The modern dishwashers that are energy-efficient use 3 to 5 gallons of water per load of dishes.
+So you could potentially wash a lot of plates with all of that water you saved.

 There’s so much water that goes into these products that we don’t even think about.